CMSgov/beneficiary-fhir-data/rfcs/0000-dsl-driven-rda-code-generation.md

 - Random synthetic data generation classes.
 - Data transformation code to copy data from Synthea data files into protobuf messages.

-Each of these areas require careful attention to ensure the logic, data types, and validation rules are correct.
+Changes made to each of these areas require careful attention to ensure the logic, data types, and validation rules are correct.
 These changes have to be made consistently in different places in the code.
 And yet most of this code is repetitive since the fields follow established conventions.
 For example, every maximum field length in the database must be properly reflected in the database entities, enforced in the data validation code, and honored in the synthetic data generators.
 This can certainly be done with hand-written code but is error prone and requires developer time to write/modify the code and review the associated PR.

-*Note: Code examples in this document are taken from proof of concept work performed in the `brianburton/dcgeo-186-entities-dsl` branch of th BFD repo.
-The code in that branch is functional though incomplete and provided insight into the issues involved in following this recommendation.*
+*Note: Code examples in this document are taken from proof of concept work performed in the `brianburton/dcgeo-186-entities-dsl` branch of the BFD repo.
+The code in that branch is functional though incomplete and provides insight into the issues involved in following this recommendation.*

 ## Proposed Solution
 [Proposed Solution]: #proposed-solution

 A maven plugin processes a YAML based metadata file to create all of the code required to work with the RDA API data messages, objects, and fields.
-The YAML explains in a declarative way what every RDA API message is, what table that message is stored in, what the columns of table are, and how to transfom the data from the RDA API messages into data in those columns.
+The YAML explains in a declarative way what every RDA API message is, what table that message is stored in, what columns are in the table, and how to transfom the data from the RDA API messages into values in those columns.
 For example:

 ````YAML